Vaibhav0702/Youtube_app/README.md

  Youtube is a video-streaming platform used by creators across the globe to publish original content.

-#Features of the Project
+# Features of the Project

 1. Recommended tags on nav bar.
 2. Video owner details and thumbnails.
 3. search and see videos online.

-#Tech Stacks used in this Projects
+# Tech Stacks

 1. HTML
 2. CSS
 3. JavaScript (Youtube Api used to Fetch data )

-#Let's visit the Site and explore it's feature
+# Let's visit the Site and explore it's feature

   <table>
     <tr>